 - They are used mostly in salads and desserts.

 - The state of California grows 99% of all that are grown in the United States.

 What are they?
 Walnuts!

-In this lesson students will learn the life cycle of a walnut tree and how farmers grow walnuts.
+In this lesson students will learn about the life cycle of a walnut tree and how farmers grow walnuts.